mpazik/iot-webpage/pages/about-game.md

 title: About the game
 ---
 # About the game
-Isles of Tales is a sandbox role play multi-player browser game in which economy and politic are important factors.
+Isles of Tales is the sandbox role play multi-player browser game in which economy and politic are important factors.
 You control and develop your character.
 Story of the game, economy, geo-politics are full driven by Players.

 ## Land